jfut/ganeti-rpm/doc/install-rhel.md

 nmcli connection up eno1
 ```

-Allow to bridge interface access.
+Allow traffic on the bridge interface.

 - Using iptables